Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Introduction

-\begin{theorem} On any vertex-transitive graph the two following properties hold: \begin{enumerate}[(i)] \item $\mu_c(\lambda)$ is a continuous function of $\lambda$ in $(0, \infty)$, \item for any $\lambda \in (0, \infty)$, $\limsup\limits_{ \delta \rightarrow 0} \, \, \frac{\mu_c( \lambda + \delta) - \mu_c(\lambda)}{\delta} \leq \frac{1}{\lambda (1 + \lambda)}.$ \end{enumerate} \end{theorem}The property of continuity of the critical curve was proved for $\lambda = 0$ (more precisely, right-continuity, namely $\lim_{ \lambda \rightarrow 0^+ } \mu_c(\lambda) = \mu_c(0) = 0$) in $\mathbb{Z}^d$ when $d = 1$ \cite{Basu} and $d \geq 3$ \cite{Stauffer} and, more generally, in vertex-transitive graphs where the random walk is transient \cite{Stauffer}.
-Our Theorem \ref{theo:continuity} extends such a continuity property to all positive values of $\lambda$ and holds for any vertex-transitive graph.
+\begin{theorem} On any unimodular graph the two following properties hold: \begin{enumerate} \item $\mu_c(\lambda)$ is a continuous function of $\lambda$ in $(0, \infty)$, \item for any $\lambda \in (0, \infty)$, $\limsup\limits_{ \delta \rightarrow 0} \, \, \frac{\mu_c( \lambda + \delta) - \mu_c(\lambda)}{\delta} \leq \frac{1}{\lambda (1 + \lambda)}.$ \end{enumerate} \end{theorem} Continuity of the critical curve at $\lambda = 0$ (more precisely, right-continuity, namely $\lim_{ \lambda \rightarrow 0^+ } \mu_c(\lambda) = \mu_c(0) = 0$) in $\mathbb{Z}^d$ was proved in \cite{Basu, Forien, Stauffer}.
+Our Theorem \ref{theo:continuity} generalizes such a continuity property to all positive values of $\lambda$ and holds for any unimodular graph.
 Even though the critical curve is expected to strongly depend on the graph, the second claim of Theorem \ref{theo:continuity} provides a bound on its slope which is uniform with respect to the choice of the graph.
-Our more general formulation of Theorem \ref{theo:continuity}, Theorem \ref{theo:continuitygeneral} below, does not require the assumption that the graph is vertex-transitive and it involves a more general notion of critical density (see Section \ref{sect:extensions}).
-Furthermore, such a general formulation of Theorem \ref{theo:continuity} does not require the assumption that all the particles at time zero are active.
-For example, our main result also holds if the initial particle configuration is distributed as a product of Poisson distributions with parameter $\mu$ such that only the particles at the origin are active and all the remaining particles are inactive.
-Under these assumptions, the activated random walk model is related to the {Frog model} \cite{Hoffman}, which corresponds to the special case $\lambda = 0$.
+Moreover, the assumption that the graph is unimodular is only required to give sense to the continuous time dynamics and then to (\ref{eq:criticaldensity}).
+For a more general notion of critical density (see equation (\ref{eq:generaldefinitiondensity}) and Remark \ref{rem:generality} below) our theorem holds on any locally-finite infinite connected graph.